jake-uf/ARnold-SH-VI/README.md

-# ARnold-SH-VI
-# Created by ARnold Team on 2/1/20.
+# ARnold-SH-VI, Created by ARnold Team on 2/1/20.
-# Copyright © 2020 ARnold Team.
+Copyright © 2020 ARnold Team.
 All rights reserved.

 Project made for Swamphacks VI, 2020